Bold Executive Leadership Trends in 2025

 4. Track Leading Indicators – Learning hours logged, cross‑functional rotations, “failure learnings” shared.
 Forbes calls this Learning‑in‑Progress the “fuel of organisational agility.”
 Forbes

 In short, a modern CEO can outpace 2025’s upheavals by institutionalizing three simple rhythms: scan continuously, test rapidly, and learn obsessively.
 A quarterly Trend‑Radar keeps the C‑suite locked on the few external shifts most likely to reshape profit and risk.
 Ninety‑day Sandbox Pilots turn those insights into low‑cost, high‑speed experiments—whether in GenAI, climate innovation, or fractional talent—so strategy moves from slide deck to P&L in one quarter.
 Finally, hard‑wiring Learning‑Agility incentives ensures leaders themselves evolve as fast as the marketplace, tying a slice of pay to measurable skill‑building every 90 days.
-Together, these moves create a flywheel of awareness, action, and adaptation that converts disruption into durable competitive edge.
+Together, these moves create a flywheel of awareness, action, and adaptation that converts disruption into an enduring competitive edge.

 Conclusion and Invitation to a Strategy Call